-a thesis still outstanding are required to enrol for the period necessary to complete the thesis and to pay the requisite fees.
+Students who have completed the final examinations but have a thesis still outstanding are required to enrol for the period necessary to complete the thesis and to pay the requisite fees.

-While course details must be completed during Enrolment Week, fees may be paid without penalty by students in any of the above categories up to the end of the first week of term.
+While course details must be completed during Enrolment Week, fees may be paid without penalty by re-enrolling students up to the end of the first week of term.
 For details of fee requirements, including late fee provisions, see under Fees.

-No enrolments will be accepted after the 31st March without the express approval of the Registrar which will be given in exceptional circumstances only.
+No enrolments will be accepted after the 31st March without the express approval of the Registrar, which will be given in exceptional circumstances only.